ZubairMohamed/WebjetUI/README.md

 ## How to build and deploy Webjet UI on a Server

-- Open terminal and make sure you have npm and node working by following the nvm guide.
+- Open terminal and make sure you have npm and node working by following the [nvm guide above and having dependencies installed.](#Run-Webjet-UI-using-NodeJS-for-Local-Development)
 - In terminal navigate to the root of this repo using `cd`.
 - Type and run `npm run build`.
 - To serve the files locally from the dist folder you can run `npm run preview`.